decentraland/catalyst-owner/docs/glossary.md

 ### Active Entity

-Current Entity content deployed on a pointer, thus all active entities represent the live content of Decentraland: scenes, profiles, wearables, etc.
+An entity that is current deployed on a pointer, thus all active entities represent the live content of Decentraland: scenes, profiles, wearables, etc.

 ### Deployment History